 Students in the course learn to conduct economic research by engaging in an actual community-based research project.
 At the beginning of the semester, students are assigned to a community-based organization.
 As a team, students meet with the client, devise a plan of action, collect and analyze data and other information, and write a report to the client.
 At the end of the semester, students present their findings to the client.
+Students are permitted to take ECO-450 up to two times for credit.
 Prerequisite: Permission of instructor.